ranchergovernment-sandbox/rke2-oidc-discovery/README.md

 # RKE2 OIDC Discovery Tool

-I put this together to provide a "proxy" to the 2 necessary endpoints for OIDC configuration with Rancher's RKE2 (although it should work with most K8s distros).
+I put this together to provide a "proxy" to the two necessary endpoints for OIDC configuration with Rancher's RKE2 (although it should work with most K8s distros).
 This tool:

 * Enables you to expose OIDC endpoints (`/.well-known/openid-configuration` and `/openid/v1/jwks`) without having to enable anonymous authentication nor expose your Kubernetes API directly to the outside world.
 * Securely calls the Kubernetes API service with certificate validation and serviceAccount authentication within Kubernetes.